What are the legal requirements to get married in Costa Rica?

 You may wish to bring your final divorce papers as well.

-Your witnesses’ full passports.
+Your witnesses with full passports.